Server Migrations

 -

-file for any tablespaces which specify a location.Here’s an example of what this file might look like.
+file in the backup on the old server for any tablespaces which specify a location.Here’s an example of what this file might look like.
 In this example, the tablespace named “data2” is the only one which has a location (

 /media/data2